ISSA Nutritionist Study Guide

 Most protein digestion happens in the small intestine with the use of protease.

-Transport proteins using the energy from ATP move the amino acids through the intestinal cells and to the blood to then be sent to the liver before being sent to the other cells or before breaking down further.
+Transport proteins using the energy from ATP move the amino acids through the intestinal cells and to the blood to be sent to the liver before being sent to the other cells or breaking down further.

 Food Sources of Protein